 Its always good to have an exit plan.
 There are two ways to exit a stock.
 Either by booking profit or by cutting a loss.
 Let’s discuss both these scenarios.

 If your investment goals are met, then you can exit the stocks happily.
 Or at least, book a portion of the profit from your stock portfolio and shift it to other more safer investment options.
 On the other hand, if the stock has fallen under your risk appetite level, then again exit the stock.
-Also, keep in mind the time frame till which you want to remain investing before exiting.
+In short, always know your exit options before entering.

-There were the 6 steps that will help you learn how to invest in share market.
+That’s all.
+There were seven steps that will help you learn how to invest in the share market.
 Now, here are a few other important points that every stock market beginner should know:

 It’s really important that you diversify your portfolio.
 Do not invest all in just one stock.
 Buy stocks from companies in different industries.

 For example, two stocks of Apollo Tyres and JK Tyres in your portfolio won’t be called as a diversified portfolio.
 Although the companies are different, however, both companies belong to the same industry.
 If there is a recession/crisis in tyre sector, then your entire portfolio might be in RED.

 A diversified portfolio can be something like Apollo tyres and Hindustan Unilever stocks in your portfolio.
 Here, Apollo Tyres is from Tyre industry and Hindustan Unilever is from FMCG industry.
 Both the stocks are from different industry in this portfolio and hence is diversified.